 I gotcha boo…

-If you or your guest(s) are not a fan of mushrooms, make the following modification:
+Not a fan of mushrooms?
+Make the following modification:

 - Mushrooms bring umami, as I said.
 But this can happen without them being obvious.